dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 This is called **local interpretability**
 Here is an example of local interpretablity and how the model behaves well and eratically, given the input conditions.

-### Please note: This is running in free servers and you may need to wait for it to load correctly.
+#  Try it out
-#  Your turn to play around
+#### Please note: This is running in free servers and you may need to wait for it to load correctly.

 <div tabindex="-1" id="notebook" class="border-box-sizing">
     <div class="container">
   <div class="cell text_cell">